Supraj07/azure-network-protocols/README.md

 <img src="https://i.imgur.com/UHtW98t.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Projects we do in Azure will live inside some kind of resource group which is why we created one in the first step.
-Our next step is to create a Resource Group name (RG-Network-Activities) that identifies closely to the kind of work we are doing, this project will be stored and accesible for edit etc under this name.
-Now we create a container our virtual network (Lab2-Vnet) where Both Virtual Machines (Linux-VM, MyLowCostVM ,as shown above) are created and stored together to live in the same network.
+Projects we do in Azure will live inside a resource group which we have created here in the first step.
+Our next step is to create a Resource Group name (RG-Network-Activities) this identifies more to the kind of work we will be doing.
+This project will be stored and available for edit under this name.
+Now we create a container a virtual network (Lab2-Vnet) where Both Virtual Machines from earlier (Linux-VM, MyLowCostVM as shown above) were created under the same network.
 </p>
 <br />